Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

-For reads with a successful S-OCC transaction execution, as long as there is no S-LTX transaction that conflicts with the S-OCC transaction at commit time (in the case of a conflict, the S-OCC transaction is guaranteed to lose), there is no problem since the order is descending in the serialization order.
-However, S-LTX transactions may commit earlier in the serialization order than the transaction order at the start of the transaction; if an S-LTX transactions commits after an S-OCC transactions' commit and preceeds the S-OCC transaction in the serialization order, then the S-LTX transaction needs to check the read of the S-OCC transaction in the write validation.
-For this purpose, the global record of where and how the commit was read is kept after the commit is finalized.
+For reads in a successful Shirakami-OCC (S-OCC) transaction execution, as long as there is no S-LTX transaction that conflicts with the S-OCC transaction at commit time (in the case of a conflict, the S-OCC transaction is guaranteed to lose), there is no problem since the order is descending in the serialization order.
+However, an S-LTX transaction may be placed earlier than its opening epoch by order forwarding.
+When an S-OCC transaction has already committed but is subsequently placed after the S-LTX transaction in serialization order, the S-LTX transaction must check the S-OCC transaction's read set during write validation.